aviator2160/quadcopter-simulator/README.md

-# Quadcopter simulator
+# Quadcopter and slung load simulator
-A quadcopter simulator with single and multi-quad simulations.
+An environment to simulate quadcopter teams carrying slung payloads using various types of controllers.
+Eventually to simulate disturbance decoupling.
 The simulator supports time scaling (including real-time simulations) and headless mode (the simulator runs in background without a GUI update).

-This simulator environment was created by Abhijit Majumdar (<https://github.com/abhijitmajumdar/Quadcopter_simulator>) and modified by Avi Mittal.
+This simulator environment is being developed by Avi Mittal, based on one created by Abhijit Majumdar (<https://github.com/abhijitmajumdar/Quadcopter_simulator>).

 ![Single Quadcopter Simulation](/quad_sim.gif?raw=true "quad_sim")